deargle/deargle.github.io/_security_assignments/lab_security_onion.md

     <div class='alert alert-info'><strong>Consider:</strong> will the sIP or dIP represent the ssh-connection initiator, if the destination SSH port is 22?</div>

-10. Do a follow-up analysis on a particular SSH-connection-starter.
+10. Starting from the query in the previous step, do a follow-up analysis on a particular SSH-connection-starter.

     <div class='alert alert-info'>
         <strong>Take heed!</strong> This question <em>intentionaly</em> offers minimal guidance.
     </div>

-    *   Write a query using a `rwfilter` flag to select only records associated with a single ip address (`man rwfilter`).
+    *   Write a query using a `rwfilter` flag to select only records associated with a single ip address (`rwfilter --help` and browse through the "partitioning switches" section).
         Filter to only SSH connections initiated by `128.3.161.229`.
     *   Pipe that to `rwstats`, group by unique source ip and destination ip addresses, and examine the pairs with the 10 highest total number of ssh flow records.